juanpc2018/intel-vs.-amd-z790-vs.-x670e/README.md

 Each x1 PCIe slot is limited to 0.5A at +12V (6W) 10W combined. </br>
 x16 graphics card that does Not have VGA 6-pin power connector, like some GTX 1050 Ti, RTX A2000 draw up to 5.5A at +12V (66W) 75W combined. </br>
 Optional VGA connectors add: +75W (6-pin) / +150W (8-pin) of +12V. </br>
+M.2 drives draw up to 12watts each. </br>

 8+4 Works but requires a well designed PSU. </br>

-IF disable "HyperThreading / CPU SMT", ACME PSU or Overclocking works. </br>
+IF disable "HyperThreading / CPU SMT", ACME PSU or Overclocking could work. </br>

 ### SATA-III